zeekay/polar/README.md

 import { DataModel } from "./_generated/dataModel";

 export const polar = new Polar(components.polar, {
-  // Optional: Configure static keys for referencing your products
+  // Optional: Configure static keys for referencing your products.
+  // Alternatively you can use the `listAllProducts` function to get
+  // the product data and sort it out in your UI however you like
+  // (eg., by price, name, recurrence, etc.).
   // Map your product keys to Polar product IDs (you can also use env vars for this)
   // Replace these with whatever your products are (eg., "pro", "pro_monthly", whatever you want)
   products: {